So neither he who plants nor he who waters is anything,

 Faith for ALL is a not-for-profit, non-denominational organization that works to build God's Kingdom by accelerating congregation accessibility so people with special needs can have deeper access into the community life of a congregation.

 Consider supporting the work of Faith for ALL through the donation form below to help us develop training resources, relationships, and events with congregations and communities of faith.
-Two projects currently in development include one helping local congregations engage people with disability (The AVODAH Project) and one helping connect believers around the world to engage people with disability (The MARANATHA Project).
+Two projects currently in development include one helping congregations establish God’s Kingdom by engaging people with disability and promoting communities of belonging (The AVODAH Project) and one helping connect believers around the world to engage people with disability and share the good news about Jesus (The MARANATHA Project).

 The Parashah Project is a way to experience the scriptures holistically, accessibly, and in unison with the global Jewish community.
 Over the course of a year, students of the scriptures are able to ingest fresh, insightful, and bite-sized study content, broken into weekly portions and daily readings.
 The project provides supplemental devotional content that enhances students’ reading of the scriptures.